HossamMahmoudkhedr/Architecture-Engineer-Portfolio-Website/README.md

 This is a portfolio website for architecture engineer called Nourhan shaker.

-**NOTE**: You may find no images inside the website due to some issues.
-Currently, I am working on solving this problem and it will be solved soon.
+**NOTE: You may find no images inside the website due to some issues.
+Currently, I am working on solving this problem and it will be solved soon.**
 ## Table of contents

 - [Overview](#overview)